oskarth/experiments.oskarth.com/content/unix04.md

 +++
 date = "2015-08-07T17:00:00+02:00"
-title = "Locks and synchronization"
+title = "Locks and concurrency"
 +++

 This is the fifth post in my series on Grokking xv6.
 We look at